Phoenix police say they have nabbed the serial shooter who killed 9

 Related: Police Release 911 Calls to Catch Serial Shooter

-More than 3,000 calls and emails came into the Silent Witness program before a multi-agency task force got their big break: a tip that led them to take a close look at Saucedo and that will yield a $75,000 reward.
+More than 3,000 calls and emails poured into the Silent Witness program before a multi-agency task force got its big break: one that led them to take a close look at Saucedo and that will yield a $75,000 reward.

-A survivor of one shooting recently told News 12 that after police showed up at his home with photos, he recognized Saucedo's face.
+A survivor of one shooting recently told NBC affiliate KPNX of Phoenix that after police showed up at his home with photos, he recognized Saucedo's face.

 "When they showed me the picture, I did get a little chills," he said.

-Saucedo was taken into custody last month and first charged with the August 2015 murder of 61-year-old Raul Romero — a homicide that hadn't yet been linked to the pattern.
-On Monday, he was booked on 26 additional felony counts, including another slaying that had not previously been tied to the serial shooter.
+Saucedo was taken into custody last month and charged with the August 2015 murder of Raul Romero, 61 — a homicide that hadn't yet been linked to the pattern.
+On Monday, he was booked on 26 additional felony counts, including in another slaying that hadn't previously been tied to the serial shooter.

-The Maricopa County prosecutor said his office had not yet decided which charges they would bring to trial.
+The Maricopa County prosecutor said his office hadn't yet decided which charges they would bring to trial.

-Police said they investigated whether Saucedo might be the so-called Phoenix freeway shooter believed responsible for almost 12 incidents, none fatal, on I-10 in 2015.
-However, they said, none of the evidence between the two series matched.
+Police said they investigated whether Saucedo might be the so-called Phoenix freeway shooter, believed responsible for almost 12 incidents, none of them fatal, on Interstate 10 in 2015.
+However, they said, none of the evidence matched.

 Sgt.
-Jonathan Howard, a police spokesman, said it was possible more incidents might be tied to the suspect.
-The shootings ended abruptly in July amid a massive publicity effort, and Howard said Saucedo did tell investigators he had changed his appearance and stopped driving his BMW around that time.
+Jonathan Howard, a police spokesman, said it was possible that more incidents might be tied to the suspect.
+The shootings ended abruptly in July amid a massive publicity effort, and Howard said Saucedo told investigators that he had changed his appearance and stopped driving his BMW around that time.

-"It's been said that serial killer is like a chameleon and that's what made this case so frustrating," U.S. Marshal David Gonzales said.
+"It's been said that a serial killer is like a chameleon, and that's what made this case so frustrating," U.S. Marshal David Gonzales said.

 The shootings included: